 Send Error Email

 Send an email if the import encounters any errors.
-Individual errors are provided as a text file attachment.
-Enabled by default.
+Individual record errors are provided as a text file attachment.
+Errors that prevented the import from running, such as failing to connect to a remote FTP or an inconsistent columns in the file, are also included here.
+Enabled by default and recommended to be left on.

 Send Warning Email